IIIF/api/source/api/presentation/3.0/index.md

 ##### type

 The type of the resource.
 For the resource types defined by this specification, the value of `type` will be described in the sections below.
-For content resources, the type may be drawn from other vocabularies.
+For content resources, the type are drawn from other vocabularies.
 Recommendations for basic types such as image, text or audio are also given in the sections below.
+The value _MUST_ be a string.

  * All resource types _MUST_ have exactly one type specified.